The foundation of The Cailloux Foundation

-In 1968, Floyd bought a controlling interest in Keystone Valve Corporation from founder C.K.
-Stillwagon.
+In 1968, Floyd bought a controlling interest in Keystone Valve.
 As Chairman of the Board from 1968 to 1978 he was instrumental in building the company, as Keystone International (KII), into a world leader in the manufacturing and marketing of industrial butterfly valves for general industry.
 Floyd served as Senior Chairman and Chairman of the Executive Committee from 1978 to 1997.
-For 29 years, Floyd and his wife Kathleen were major stockholders in Keystone International, which employed 5,000 people in manufacturing plants and sales offices around the world.
+For 29 years, Floyd and his wife Kathleen were major stockholders in Keystone International, which employed thousands of people in manufacturing plants and sales offices around the world.
 The company manufactured valves and actuators under various brand names such as Keystone, Anderson Greenwood, Yarway, Valvtron, Prince, Vanessa and Morin.
 Keystone also owned SEMCO until 1985 and Koenig, which made truck bodies and toolboxes, until 1983.
-Shortly after Floyd’s death in 1997 Keystone International was sold to Tyco, Inc. The Keystone brand is now owned by Emerson Electric (EMR).
+Shortly after Floyd’s death in 1997 Keystone International was sold.
+The Keystone brand and its subsidiaries are now part of Emerson Electric (EMR).

 The Cailloux Foundation was established in 1994 by Floyd and Kathleen to perpetuate their philanthropic vision.
 Kathleen gave to many charities in her lifetime.
 In Kerrville, she gave funds to build a new humane society facility, to build a new business school and activity center at Schreiner University, and to remodel the Kerrville Municipal Auditorium, which now bears her name.
-She also helped in funding the new Gladney Center for Adoption in Fort Worth and genetic cancer research at M.D.
+She also helped fund the Humane Society of the United States, the new Gladney Center for Adoption in Fort Worth and genetic cancer research at M.D.
 Anderson in Houston.
 In 2007, Kathleen died at the age of 92 in Kerrville.